Real gross domestic product

 Real gross domestic product (real GDP) is a macroeconomic measure of the value of economic output adjusted for price changes (i.e. inflation or deflation).
 This adjustment transforms the money-value measure, nominal GDP, into an index for quantity of total output.
 Although GDP is total output, it is primarily useful because it closely approximates the total spending: the sum of consumer spending, investment made by industry, excess of exports over imports, and government spending.
-Due to inflation, GDP increases and does not actually reflect the true growth in an economy.
+Due to inflation, nominal GDP can increase even when physical output is fixed, and so does not actually reflect the true growth in an economy.
 That is why the GDP must be divided by the inflation rate (raised to the power of units of time in which the rate is measured) to get the growth of the real GDP.
-Different organizations use different types of 'Real GDP' measures, for example, the UNCTAD uses 2005 Constant prices and exchange rates while the FRED uses 2009 constant prices and exchange rates, and recently the World Bank switched from 2005 to 2010 constant prices and exchange rates.
+Different organizations use different types of 'Real GDP' measures, for example, the UNCTAD uses 2015 Constant prices and exchange rates while the FRED uses 2009 constant prices and exchange rates, and recently the World Bank switched from 2005 to 2010 constant prices and exchange rates.

+Real GDP contrasts with real gross domestic income, which is adjusted for price changes with a different method.

 Economic sectors of nations using real GDP

 Relationship with nominal GDP

-Real GDP is an example of the distinction between real vs. nominal values in economics.
-Nominal gross domestic product is defined as the market value of all final goods produced in a geographical region, usually a country.
-That market value depends on the quantities of goods and services produced, and their respective prices.
+Real GDP is an example of the distinction between real and nominal values in economics.
+Nominal gross domestic product is defined as the market value of all final goods produced in a geographical region, usually a country; this depends on the quantities of goods and services produced, and their respective prices.

 If a set of real GDPs from various years are calculated, each using the quantities from its own year, but all using the prices from the same base year, the differences in those real GDPs will reflect only differences in volume.

 An index called the GDP deflator can be obtained by dividing, for each year, the nominal GDP by the real GDP, so that the GDP deflator for the base year will be 100.
 It gives an indication of the overall level of price change (inflation or deflation) in the economy.